-Fever legend Tamika Catchings named Grand Marshal of 500 Festival Parade
+Fever legend Tamika Catchings named grand marshal of 500 Festival Parade

 “It’s an honor to be selected as the 2024 AES 500 Festival Parade Grand Marshal,” said Tamika Catchings in a press release.
 “To be able to showcase the achievements that I’ve worked so hard for is truly something special.
 I’m proud to highlight my career and the Catch the Stars Foundation, while encouraging children that they can achieve any goal they put their mind to.”

-AES 500 Festival Parade tickets are still available at 500festival.com/parade.
-The parade kicks off Saturday, May 25 at noon.
+AES 500 Festival Parade tickets are available at 500festival.com/parade.
+The parade will kick off at noon May 25.